Jamaica Farewell: In other languages

 This song has been translated into many languages.
 For example, in Bengali, there exist several translations, some of which are quite well known.
 One Bengali version of the song became an important anthem for the Naxalite revolutionary movement in the 1970s and thus has significance for Bengali intellectuals in Kolkata society.
 The Bangladeshi band Souls also sang their own translated version in early 1990s, which instantly became a hit in Bangladesh.

-The song was covered with lyrics in Swedish by Schytts as Jamaica farväl, scoring a 1979 Svensktoppen hit.
+The song "Iron bar" was published along with Swedish lyrics by Ulf Peder Olrog in 1947 as "Mera bruk i baljan boys" in his "Rosenblom i Västindien" sheet music album.
+Olrog had earlier in 1947 travelled in the West Indies and wrote down some "native songs" in Jamaica, of which 3 were published with Swedish lyrics.
+The song was a large record hit with singer Anders Börje.
+Later on, "Jamaica Farewell" was covered with lyrics in Swedish by Schytts as "Jamaica farväl", scoring a 1979 Svensktoppen hit.
 Streaplers recorded a 1967 Swedish-language version of the song, with the lyrics "Långt långt bort".
 Their version became a 1968 Svensktoppen hit.